collabgear/sharetribe-extras/README.md

 - Shopping cart
 - Abandoned cart

+If you need help with integrating the above features into your project, or any other custom features implementation - we are open for hire and collaboration.
+Feel free to contact us at info@collabgear.com .

 **Note**: Below are the setup and configuration instructions from the original Sharetribe Web Template repository.